FlorianBord2/Exercice-stage/README.md

 # Installation

-Put all the Php file at you ~/var/www/html forlder.
-Same location for the 'file' folder.
+Put all the Php files at you '''~/var/www/html''' folder.
+Same location for the '''file''' folder.
-This folder contain all the csv file you want to dipslay.
+This folder contains all the csv files you want to dipslay.